mohammad-rowshan/Weight-Distribution-of-Polar-Codes/README.md

 This repository contains two MATLAB scripts for the enumeration of polar codes.
 These scripts are supplementary resources for the following papers:

-M. Rowshan, V-F Dragoi, ``A Tutorial on Weight Structure of Polar Codes," submitted to the Special Issue on Error-Correcting Codes of IEEE BITS magazine. (both scripts)

 They are organised into two folders.
 1. Closed-form Formulas:
 This folder contains a script that uses closed-form formulas to compute the partial weight distribution of polar codes for weights less than twice the minimum distance $(<2 \cdot w_{\min})$ using group action on the maximum-degree monomials.
 Since this algorithm is based on closed-form formulas presented in [1-2] and further elaborated in [4], it is fast and can be used for short, medium, and long codes.